sschepis/ethfix/README.md

 - Verify the contract is deployed on the selected network

 **"Transaction reverted"**
-- Check that the contract has sufficient USDC/token balance
+- Use "Check Token Info" to verify the contract has USDC balance
 - Verify you have permission to call the transferFunds function
 - **Ensure you selected the correct decimals (USDC = 6)**
 - Ensure the amount doesn't exceed the contract's balance
-- The contract needs approval to spend USDC (set by contract owner)
+- The contract may need approval to spend USDC (set by contract owner)
 - Try sending ETH with the transaction using Advanced Options (some contracts require this)
 - Check if the contract is paused or has other restrictions
-- The recipient might be blacklisted on the token contract
+- The recipient might be blacklisted on the USDC contract

+**"Gas estimation failed"**
+- The transaction will fail if executed
+- Check all the points above
+- The contract might not have the required approvals

 ## License